jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 These `cref` links can get wild if you're dealing with overloads and, oh boy, generics:

 <img src="generic-cref-2-methods-2.png" width="700" />

-Can you see how to  colors of the `cref` melt together with the colors of the code?
-I think it's distracting.

 With centralized doc comments, we've snuck by that beast completely: